-District U-46 operates a kindergarten program for children who reach the age of 5 on or before Sept.
-1 of the year in which they would start kindergarten.
-Children entering 1st grade must be 6 years of age on or before Sept.
-1 of the year in which they would start 1st grade.
-Early entrance to kindergarten or 1st grade may be granted following Board Policy 7:50 Entrance Age and Board Policy 6:135 Accelerated Placement Program.
+District U-46 operates a kindergarten program for children who reach the age of five (5) on or before September 1 of the year in which they would start kindergarten.
+Children entering first grade must be six (6) years of age on or before September 1 of the year in which they would start first grade.
+Early entrance to kindergarten or first grade may be granted following Board Policy 7:50 Entrance Age and Board Policy 6:135 Accelerated Placement Program.
 A certified copy of the child's birth certificate, or other reliable proof of the child's identity and age, is required for enrollment.
-If a parent is not able to produce a birth certificate, then other information, including an affidavit explaining the inability to produce a copy of the birth certificate, must be submitted within 30 days of enrollment.
+If a parent/guardian is not able to produce a birth certificate, then other information, including an affidavit explaining the inability to produce a copy of the birth certificate, must be submitted within 30 days of enrollment.

-If a person enrolling a student fails to provide a certified copy of the student's birth certificate, the Superintendent or designee must immediately notify the Illinois State Police, and must also notify the person enrolling the student in writing that, unless they comply within 10 days, the case will be referred to the Illinois State Police or local law enforcement authority for investigation.
+If a person enrolling a student fails to provide a certified copy of the student's birth certificate, the superintendent or designee must immediately notify the Illinois State Police, and must also notify the person enrolling the student in writing that, unless they comply within 10 days, the case will be referred to the Illinois State Police or local law enforcement authority for investigation.

-A dependent of United States military personnel who is housed in temporary housing located outside the district may enroll if the dependent will be living within the district boundaries and within 6 months after the time of initial enrollment.
-The military personnel seeking to enroll the dependent under this exception must provide proof that the dependent will be residing within the boundaries of the district within 6 months.
-If a student's change of residence is due to the military service obligation of the person with legal custody of a student, they may, with a written request from a legal custodian, maintain their residency as determined prior to the military obligation.
+A dependent of United States military personnel who is housed in temporary housing located outside the district may enroll if the dependent will be living within the district boundaries and within six (6) months after the time of initial enrollment.
+The military personnel seeking to enroll the dependent under this exception must provide proof that the dependent will be residing within the boundaries of the district within six (6) months.
+If a student's change of residence is due to the military service obligation of the person with legal custody of the student, they may, with a written request from a legal custodian, maintain their residency as determined prior to the military obligation.